vaibhavrawat24/BookSellF/README.md

    5. Admins will verify your product listing before it's displayed.

 # Contributing
-   We welcome contributions from the community.
-If you'd like to contribute to the project, please follow our Contribution Guidelines.
+   I welcome contributions from the community.
+If you'd like to contribute to the project, please follow Contribution Guidelines.

-# License
-   This project is licensed under the MIT License - see the LICENSE file for details.